the-DeLuke/aes-encryption-tool/README.md

-Here is a clean, professional README you can paste directly into your GitHub repo:

----

 # AES-256 File Encryptor (Python + Tkinter)

 A simple and secure GUI-based file encryption tool built with **AES-256-GCM**, **PBKDF2 key derivation**, and **Tkinter** for an easy-to-use interface.